Front Matter Properties

 • Purpose: Controls page order in navigation or table of contents

-• Usage: Navigation ordering, TOC generation
+• Usage: Navigation ordering and TOC generation

 • Default: int.MaxValue